shidhincr/blog-drafts/drafts/welcome-es6-javascript-is-not-fany-anymore.md

     makeAjaxRequest( myGlobalConfig );
 ```

 In the above code, whenever a function requires arguments as multiple parameters, we need to extract values from the our config object and pass them as parameters.
-That is, seriously, a lot of code.
+This is a problem when we have large number of values needs to be extracted.

 ES6 allows direct destructing assignments.
 So we can write the above example in a simple way, like this: